woman in business attire sitting at a computer with her chin on her hand looking bored and frustrated because she's feeling underutilized

 1. Expand Your Communication Style

-Effective communication forms the backbone of any strategic partnership.
-Move beyond status updates and task confirmations to engage in more substantive conversations about goals, challenges, and opportunities.
+Move beyond task updates and engage in discussions about goals, challenges, and opportunities.

 2. Take Initiative and Demonstrate Proactive Thinking